eddiedunn/prp_compiler/agent_capabilities/knowledge/cc_overview.md

 ---
-name: "Cc Overview"
-description: "Claude Code overview"
+name: "Claude Code Overview"
+description: "An overview of Claude Code, the agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster through natural language commands."
-arguments: []
+arguments: ""
 keywords:
+  - claude code
+  - overview
+  - agentic coding
-  - placeholder
+  - cli
 ---

 # Claude Code overview